KKiranR/KKiranR/README.md

 # Hello , I am Kiran <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-I'm in my final year of pursuing a B.Tech. in the field of Electronics and Communication Engineering from PES University, India.
+RTL Design Engineer pursued B.Tech. in the field of Electronics and Communication Engineering from PES University, India.
 A self-taught, passionate hardware developer interested in the field of VLSI. enthusiastic about using various Linux Distros and have an interest in the areas of RISC V and building SOCs.
 My soul thrives on making people's lives better through the hardware I build.
 ## 👨‍💻 Languages

 <a href=""><img alt="" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" /></a>